The Most Valuable Lessons We Learned From “Tuesdays With Morrie”

 “As long as we can love each other, and remember the feeling of the love we had, we can die without ever really going away.
 All the love you created is still there.
 All the memories are still there.
 You live on – in the hearts of everyone you have touched and nurtured while you were here.”

-When we die, it’s the body that is only going away, not the relationship we had from our family, friends, and our community.
-We will be remembered on how we were to them when we were still alive.
+When we die, it’s the body that is only going away, not our relationship with our family, friends, and community.
+We will be remembered for how we were to them while they were still alive.
 So the people that we’ve helped, however small it is, we’ll surely leave an unforgettable space in their hearts.

 Be Compassionate and Help Others